UTC Aerospace Systems Expansion Rated #1 www.utcaerospacesystems.com

 QIC was founded by entrepreneur Bob Thompson in 1987 and opened its first production facility in Burnsville in 1990.
 QIC has expanded beyond its technical foundation of dry creamer and shortening powder to include a broad range of dry ingredient systems.
 These systems range from dry creamers to cheese and dairy powders, whips, flavors and colors, encapsulations, specialty ingredients and dry blends.

-Founded in the 1970’s by Gil Mathews, Zee Medical is now a subsidiary of McKesson Corporation.
-Zee is North America’s #1 van based provider of occupational first aid and safety products, training, and services.
+Founded in 1973 by Gil Mathews, Zee Medical is North America’s #1 van based provider of occupational first aid and safety products, training, and services.
 Zee offers customized programs to help businesses reduce health care costs associated with on-the-job injuries and illnesses.

 Visiting Angels www.visitingangelsmn.com